aria-ml/dataeval/README.md

 cd daml
 ```

 Install DAML with optional dependencies for development.
 ```
-poetry install --with dev
+poetry install --all-extras --with dev
 ```

 Alternatively, you can install with optional dependencies used to generate documentation as well.
 ```
-poetry install --with dev --with docs
+poetry install --all-extras --with dev --with docs
 ```

 Now that DAML is installed, you can run commands in the poetry virtual environment by prefixing shell commands with `poetry run`, or activate the virtual environment directly in the shell.